brantsbrain/bil-groupme/README.md

 5. Click `Create`
 6. The app will run through deploying.
-Once it's finished, copy the URL in the upper portion of the screen and return to the bot at [dev.groupme.com](dev.groupme.com) and edit it to paste the URL into the `Callback URL` field.
+Once it's finished, copy the URL next to the `Region` in the upper portion of the screen and return to the bot at [dev.groupme.com](dev.groupme.com) and edit it to paste the URL into the `Callback URL` field.

 ### 5. Testing